amazon-ion/ion-element-kotlin/README.md

 ### `IonElement.toString()`

-The contract of `IonValue.toString()` does not guaranteed that the method will produce valid Ion text (though in practice it does produce valid Ion text).
-The constract of `IonElement.toString()` _does_ guarantee that the function must produce value Ion text.
+The contract of `IonValue.toString()` does not guarantee that the method will produce valid Ion text (though in practice it does produce valid Ion text).
+The contract of `IonElement.toString()` _does_ guarantee that the function must produce value Ion text.
 The string representation is produced with a standard `IonTextWriter` from `ion-java`.

 As a rule of thumb, if performance or space considerations are paramount, this should be avoided.
 It is generally more